Section 1: The Clinical Approach

 The current classification of cluster headache is well validated (http://www.ichd- 3.org).

-The attacks are accompanied by ipsilateral cranial autonomic features which are primarily parasympathetic and can most commonly include lacrimation, conjunctival injection, rhinorrhoea, nasal congestion, drooping or swelling of the eyelid.
+The attacks are accompanied by prominent and typically ipsilateral cranial autonomic features which are primarily parasympathetic and can most commonly include lacrimation, conjunctival injection, rhinorrhoea, nasal congestion, drooping or swelling of the eyelid, facial/forehead flushing and sweating.
 The presence of cranial autonomic features in headache does not necessarily indicate cluster headache or another TAC.
-For example, these features can also occur in migraine.
+For example, these features can also occur in migraine, although would be more likely to be bilateral (Lai et al. 2009).

-Attack duration is usually between 15 minutes to 3 hours and attack frequency 1-2 a day.
 Cluster headache can be episodic or chronic.
 Episodic cluster bouts usually last between 2 weeks and 3 months and most often occur once every 1-2 years.
-Ten to 20% of sufferers experience chronic cluster headache, which is currently defined as attacks occurring without a remission period, or with remissions lasting < 3 month, for at least 1 year (Bahra et al., 2002; Ekbom, 1970b; Friedman & Mikropoulos, 1958; Kudrow, 1980; Lance & Anthony, 1971; Schurks et al., 2006; Sutherland & Eadie, 1972).
+10 to 20% of sufferers experience chronic cluster headache, which is currently defined as attacks occurring without a remission period, or with remissions lasting <3 months, for at least 1 year (Bahra et al., 2002; Ekbom, 1970b; Friedman & Mikropoulos, 1958; IHS, 2018; Kudrow, 1980; Lance & Anthony, 1971; Schurks et al., 2006; Sutherland & Eadie, 1972).

 Active bouts of cluster headache can be seasonal and at the same time each year.
-During an active bout, sufferers can experience attacks at set times during the day for weeks or months.
-The pattern can change or become less predictable (Friedman & Mikropoulos, 1958; Hornabrook, 1964; Kudrow, 1987; Sutherland & Eadie, 1972; van Vliet et al., 2006; Vikelis & Rapoport, 2016).
+During an active bout, sufferers can experience attacks at set times during the day or night for weeks or months (Friedman & Mikropoulos, 1958; Hornabrook, 1964; Kudrow, 1987; Sutherland & Eadie, 1972; van Vliet et al., 2006; Vikelis & Rapoport, 2016).

 Some individuals can exclusively have nocturnal attacks (Ekbom, 1970a).

-During an active cluster bout some patients can be exquisitely sensitive to alcohol triggering an attack, usually within an hour.
+During an active cluster bout, some patients can be exquisitely sensitive to alcohol triggering an attack, usually within 60-90 minutes, unlike in migraine patients where it would trigger the next day.
 The propensity does not occur out of the bout (Ekbom, 1968).

-There is no limit to the use of high flow oxygen, though obvious cautions around smoking/flames/fire hazards near oxygen need to be considered/addressed.
+There is no limit to the use of high flow oxygen, though obvious cautions around vaping/smoking/flames/fire hazards near oxygen need to be considered/addressed.
 Oxygen is often used together with triptans in patients with multiple attacks.
-Table 10 shows recommended acute cluster attack treatments.
+Table 3 shows recommended acute cluster attack treatments.

 Table 1.
 Recommended Acute Cluster attack treatments